 - In Bangai-O, the kid heroes and the vast majority of the boss characters do this when they are defeated.
 Those that don't play a sound effect or a brief musical tune instead (yeah, it's that kind of game).

-- In Comic Jumper, Captain Smiley will sometimes cry out "Gotta go back to the checkpoint..." or "You're a loser..." when he gets killed, with an echo added after the last word for dramatic effect.
+- In Comic Jumper: The Adventures of Captain Smiley, Captain Smiley will sometimes cry out "Gotta go back to the checkpoint..." or "You're a loser..." when he gets killed, with an echo added after the last word for dramatic effect.

 - Lots of fighting games use this trope, such as Power Stone and Super Street Fighter II.